Edited By : Renée Deveney

 Is Ozempic FDA-Approved for Weight Loss?

 Ozempic is not currently FDA-approved for weight loss.
 Ozempic is approved to treat Type 2 diabetes.
-It’s also FDA-approved to reduce the risk of stroke, heart attack or death in adult patients diagnosed with Type 2 diabetes mellitus along with heart and blood vessel disease.
+It’s also FDA-approved to reduce the risk of stroke, heart attack or death in adult patients with Type 2 diabetes and heart disease.

-People taking Ozempic have experienced weight loss leading to high demand for it and other semaglutide drugs.
-This has led to cases of misuse or compounded drugs that raise the risk of side effects.
-As with all prescription medications, you should only use Ozempic under the direction and care of a qualified physician to lower your risk of experiencing adverse effects.
+People taking Ozempic have experienced weight loss, leading to a high demand for semaglutide drugs.
+This has also resulted in misuse or compounded drugs that potentially raise the risk of side effects.
+As with all prescription medications, you should only use Ozempic under the direction and care of a qualified physician to lower your risk of adverse effects.

 “We’ve been closely monitoring how semaglutide …[is] being broadly discussed in both mainstream and social media… and insufficient clinical evaluations by some telehealth providers promoting semaglutide-based products for weight loss.
 As a result of these unprecedented dynamics and high demand for semaglutide products, we believe it is our responsibility to continue to raise awareness, to reinforce responsible use of our medicines and, ultimately, to support patient safety and positive clinical outcomes.”

 The FDA is clear that unapproved uses are up to providers.
-But the agency warns, “If you and your healthcare provider decide to use an approved drug for an unapproved use to treat your disease or medical condition, remember that FDA has not determined that the drug is safe and effective for the unapproved use.”
+However, the agency warns, “If you and your health care provider decide to use an approved drug for an unapproved use to treat your disease or medical condition, remember that FDA has not determined that the drug is safe and effective for the unapproved use.”

 three icons representing filing a lawsuit